Tatsukiz/search-tweets-ruby/README.md

-# Ruby Tweet search client
+# Ruby Labs recent search client

 //Under construction:

-This Ruby client is written to work with the Twitter premium and enterprise versions of Tweet Search.
+This Ruby client was written to work with the Twitter Developer Labs recent search endpoint.
+It is a refactored version of the original app written for the premium and enterprise tiers of Twitter search endpoints.

 + Works with:
 	+ Labs recent search only.